Shimabara Castle [島原城]

-Shimabara is a small city located about 50 km east of Nagasaki
+Shimabara is a small city located about 60 km east of Nagasaki city.

 It is on the eastern coast of Shimabara Peninsula, and faces Ariake Bay.

-There is Mount Unzen volcano about 10 km southwest of this city.
+There is Mount Unzen volcano about 8 km west-southwest of this city.

-So Shimabara had developed as a castle town.
+After that, Shimabara developed as a castle town.

 Originally, there were many Christians from the late 16th century.